 Tuition from the 2nd year onwards is paid in two installments along with the first installment of each four-month period (March and September).

 Universidad del Salvador offers a comprehensive education, supported by initiatives such as the Job Placement Program, University Welfare, sports, cultural activities, research, international exchanges, and more, all founded on the values of respect, service, truth, and commitment.
 It also offers language courses for those who want to optimize their academic and professional performance, not for those just starting to learn the language.
-Attached is the information about the TRADUCTORADO PÚBLICO EN INGLES and TRADUCTORADO CIENTÍFICO-LITERARIO EN INGLES programs.
+Linked is the information about the TRADUCTORADO PÚBLICO EN INGLES and TRADUCTORADO CIENTÍFICO-LITERARIO EN INGLES programs.
 To learn Spanish in Argentina or online from your home country, please contact us.

 At the University of Palermo, classes are taught in Spanish, and according to academic regulations, students whose native language is not Spanish must take a Spanish level test upon admission, with details available at this link.
-Spanish courses are fee-based and may only be taken if the student is enrolled in an undergraduate or graduate program, with fees provided for the Faculty of Engineering COMPUTER ENGINEERING.
+Spanish courses are fee-based and may only be taken if the student is enrolled in an undergraduate or graduate program, with fees provided for the Faculty of Engineering’s COMPUTER ENGINEERING program.
 The Computer Science Engineering program trains professionals to lead projects with an interdisciplinary approach, integrating various engineering specialties, and follows a 5-year curriculum.
 Students can choose to study in person, online from anywhere in the world, or through a combined program that blends both formats.

 | Program | Details |